zenno-astronautics/metalang99/README.md

 ## Hightlights
  - C99-compliant.
- - Embedded: agony-pp is merely a set of C macros.
-You can use it directly in your sources, without third-party tools.
+ - Embedded: agony-pp is merely a set of C macros. `#include <agony_pp.h>` and use it directly in your sources, without third-party tools.
  - No dependencies.
 Even the standard library.
  - Precise [documentation](https://hirrolot.github.io/agony-pp/).